lentendu/DeltaMP/README.md

 + __Reduce database to amplified fragment__: "yes" or "no", to cut the database reference sequences using either the provided primers or ITSx with the provided 'ITSx region to extract' or do nothing, respectively.
 If set to "yes", this will use the cut database for taxonomic assignment, while if set to "no" this will use the full database sequences for taxonomic assignment.
 For SILVA and UNITE databases, if a unique cut read is produced from multiple accessions with different taxonomic path, the cut read will be annotated with the least common ancestor.
 For PR2 database, cut reads are only dereplicated for each taxonomic path separately.
 If set to "yes" and the cut database is already present in the "Directory path to database", the database cutting is skipped.
 The default is "no".

 + __Consensus assignment threshold__: a number between 50 and 100.
 Consensus threshold percent to assign a taxonomic rank among the matches.
 For "bayesian" taxonomic calssifier the matches are the 100 bootstrap matches, for "vsearch" the matches are the best match(es) plus the match(es) in a similarity range of 10% below the best match(es) dissimilarity.
 The default is 60.

++ __Extract part of rRNA operon for taxonomic identification__: for long rRNA sequences, either the "18S", "28S" or "ITS" regions could be extracted for the taxonomic identification using barrnap.
+The default is "no".

 + __Assign all reads__: the accepted values are “yes” or “no”.
 Activating this option will assign all dereplicated or pre-clustered reads to a taxonomy.
 A consensus assignment is then determined for each OTU at a threshold of 60 %.
 If set to “no”, only the most abundant read per OTU will be assigned to taxonomy.
 The default is “no”.